447TH BOMBARDMENT GROUP, MEDIUM

 The large bombs symbolize the primary weapons employed by the Group’s aircraft while the fourteen bullets represent a tactical formation.
 The four bombs and the two columns of seven bullets also symbolize the unit’s numerical designation.
 The eagle represents the United States.
 The colors are those of the Army Air Force, ultramarine blue and Air Force yellow.

-Read the Lineage and Honors History of the 477th Fighter Group (AFRC).
-Prepared by Patsy Robertson and reviewed by Dr. Daniel Haulman.
+Read the Lineage and Honors History of the 477th Fighter Group (AFRC) by Dr. Daniel Haulman.

 The 616th, 617th, 618th and 619th Bombardment Squadrons were organized under the 477th Bombardment Group.
 They were slated for combat in the Pacific Theater but WWII ended before their deployment.